krishnateja95/krishnateja95/README.md

 # Krishna Teja Chitty-Venkata

 Hi there!
 My name is Krishna Teja Chitty-Venkata.
 I am a Machine Learning Research Engineer at Red Hat.
 I work primarily on efficient LLM inference.
 Prior to Red Hat, I was a Postdoctoral Researcher at Argonne National Laboratory (US Department of Energy, Office of Science).
 I obtained my PhD at Iowa State University under the supervision of Dr. Arun Somani.
-My dissertation title is "Hardware-Aware Design, Search, and Optimization of Deep Neural Networks."